Writer in Bristol, United Kingdom

 Essay - Writing and Politics: ‘I loved this idea when you first came up with it, and I like it even more now you have put it into practice in such a galvanic way.’
 Tim Liardet

 Short stories: ‘Each of these responses is very original and distinctive in its mood and humour. […] You write with great clarity and verve…’ Tim Liardet

 GROUP?
-I’m with North Bristol Writers, who host an event annually for the Bristol Festival of Literature.
+I’m with North Bristol Writers, who host an annual event for the Bristol Festival of Literature.
 I have read a post-modern piece at a cemetery, in which I died on stage; a flash slam entry about the loss of a detachable penis, and a tale about toothpaste at Clifton Suspension Bridge.
 ‘The Graveyard Shift’ a post-Brexit dystopian short story, is published in our anthology https://www.amazon.co.uk/Tales-Graveyard-Bristol-Writers-anthology/dp/0955418240.